lars-t-hansen/flatjs/SPEC.md

 or within the definition of any base class.

-No method within a class definition must have a name that matches any method within the class definition.
+No method within a class definition must have a name that matches any other method within the class definition.
 However, a method in a class may match the name of a method in the base class if they are either both designated virtual or if neither is designated virtual.